 Photo essay: Explore the beauty of Colorado’s Continental Divide wilderness

 Editor’s note: Jon Mullen is a Boulder-based photographer working to document and preserve our threatened wild places.
-In this photo essay, he explores a breathtaking area of central Colorado (near the Vail and Breckenridge ski areas) that Coloradans are working to protect through the Continental Divide Wilderness and Recreation Act.
-If passed in Congress, the act would permanently protect about 70,000 acres of national forest lands in Colorado’s beloved Summit and Eagle counties.
-The act would designate new wilderness around the Holy Cross and Eagles Nest wilderness areas, as well as in the Tenmile Range and Williams Fork Mountains.
-It would also designate special management areas to protect key wildlife habitat and support recreational activities, including mountain biking, hiking, hunting, skiing, fishing.
+In this photo essay, he explores a breathtaking area of central Colorado (near the Vail and Breckenridge ski areas) that Coloradans are working to protect through the Continental Divide Recreation, Wilderness and Camp Hale Legacy Act.
+If passed in Congress, the act would permanently protect about 96,000 acres of national forest and other public lands in Colorado’s beloved Summit and Eagle counties.
+The act would expand the Holy Cross, Eagles Nest and Ptarmigan Peak wilderness areas, and designate new wilderness in the Tenmile Range, Hoosier Ridge and Williams Fork Mountains.
+It would also designate special management areas to protect key wildlife habitat and support recreational activities, including mountain biking, hiking, hunting, skiing and fishing.

 You can view more of Jon Mullen’s work at www.jonmullen.com.